ni3silra/ni3silra/README.md

 # Software Developer
-Hey there, I'm Nitin - a **Java - Tandem Developer** at **TCS**, working for a International bank enhancing the customer service with strategic initiative like PDS(Payment Data Store, dbSIS, GPI and many others).
-I love to code and my learning principle is to never stop!
-Want to conclude an entire discussion -- well, that's what a Back-end developer do.
+Hey there, I'm Nitin - a **Java - Tandem Developer** at **TCS**, working for an International bank, enhancing the customer service with strategic initiative like PDS (Payment Data Store, dbSIS, GPI and many others).
+I love to code ad solve real- world problems with technologies and my learning principle is to never stop!
+Want to conclude an entire discussion -- well, that's what a Back-end developer do.<br>
 Here are some ideas to get you started:

 ### Connect with me on